-As a born/bred/educated New England girl myself, I think the Northeast USA is arguably one of the world’s most beautiful places in the fall.
+As a born/bred/educated New England girl myself, I think New England is arguably one of the world’s most beautiful places in the fall.

-I spill the beans on the must see scenic spots in New England to experience the festival of colors, where to stay and eat, the top hikes, and photography inspiration.
+In this 7 day New England itinerary, I spill the beans on the must see scenic spots in New England to experience the festival of colors, where to stay and eat, the top hikes, and photography inspiration.

-If you have more than a week for your New England fall road trip, I give you some other options in Connecticut and Rhode Island to extend your time in this rural playground.
+If you have more than one week for your New England fall road trip, I give you some other options in Connecticut and Rhode Island to extend your time in this rural playground.

 Day 1: Boston, Massachusetts

-Begin your fall foliage road trip by flying (or driving) into Boston.
+Begin your 7 day fall foliage road trip by flying (or driving) into Boston.
 Beautiful Boston Massachusetts is one of my favorite city in the United States.
 And fall is the perfect time to visit.

-Boston’s sometimes called the “hub of the world” or the “cradle of liberty" because it was the source and inspiration for key ideas that shaped America.
+Boston’s sometimes called the “hub of the world” or the “cradle of liberty.”
+The city was the source and inspiration for key ideas that shaped America.

 And Boston’s got loads of gorgeous fall foliage.
 To see the colors, head to Boston Public Garden, Boston Common, the Boston Esplanade along the Charles River, Beacon Hill, and Back Bay.

 After touring the city, pick up your rental car.
 Now, it’s time for some classic new England fall foliage.
 If you want to skip the big city altogether on this fall foliage trip, just add in one of my bonus destinations instead.